 - Day 7 – trek.
 Walk to the ancient water hole of Onkongwe where lions, leopard and elephant gravitate to on their route across the wilderness.
 We camp on high ground and stalk out the waterhole with night viewing aids to watch the wildlife coming to water (25 km)

 - Day 8 - trek.
 We walk through the spectacular rock portal to the high ground above our penultimate objective the Hoarisib Gorge.
 This high camp is used by rhino on their way to the river for water.
 (20 km)

 - Day 9 – trek.
-We walk down to the gorge (15km) and into the flood plain one of the remotest places on earth before turning east to small settlement of Purros.
+We walk down to the gorge (15km) and into the flood plain, which is one of the remotest places on earth.
+We will then head east to small settlement of Purros.

 - Day 10/11 - trek We explore Purros for 2 days through gorges and mountain tops then move out of the area for our final 5 km walk – a secret route but highly memorable.
 (5 km)